-Eni's distribution policy is based on the payment of a progressive dividend and a flexible share buy-back program.
+Eni's distribution policy is based on the payment of a progressive dividend in line with the growth of underlying earnings.

 Following new Italian tax laws in force from January 1, 2004, dividends do not entitle to a tax credit and are either subject to a withholding tax, or partially cumulated to the receiver's taxable income, depending on the receiver fiscal status.

 On ADR payment date, Bank of New York Mellon will pay the dividend less the entire amount of a withholding tax under Italian law (currently 27%) to all Depository Trust Company Participants, representing payment of Eni SpA's interim dividend.